-When you pour a concrete slab or foundation, you will want to use a concrete edger to create flat and straight edges that will help you a professional-looking finish on the cement.
+When you pour a concrete slab or foundation, you will want to use a concrete edger to create flat and straight edges that will help you achieve a professional-looking finish on the cement.
 With a little practice, you will get the hang of using the tool within a few minutes and be able to create professional-looking edges on your concrete slab or foundation.
-This how-to guide will walk you through the process of using a concrete edger.
-Let's get started.

 Step 1 - Wait Until the Cement is Almost Dry